FJduFou/License/README.md

 # O3IL-I license

+The project / product placed under this license is here called "code".
 The code is placed under this license, any use is equivalent to full adherence to the conditions of this license:

 1- Access to source code: